LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 In both solutions, the `reload` flag should usually be set to `skip` (in the used settings file) to prevent reloading of already loaded code when running the embedded application or saved state.
+You may also want to turn off the `source_data` flag to reduce the size of your application.

 To avoid dependencies on the Logtalk `LOGTALKHOME` and `LOGTALKUSER` environment variables, the sample scripts allow expansion of library